 The economic impact of the scheme on jobs numbers is indirect and there is uncertainty around the displacement and deadweight assumptions which have been employed.
-Identification of what would happen in the absence of Local Growth Funding would increase the robustness underpinning the economic impacts of the scheme.
+Identification of what would happen in the absence of an allocation from the LGF would increase the robustness underpinning the economic impacts of the scheme.